-In addition to providing face to face therapy I also run group seminars that focus on both preventative and curative therapeutic approaches.
+In addition to providing face to face therapy I also run group seminars and workshops, that focus on both preventative and curative therapeutic approaches.
 These groups help provide individuals with the CBT skills and techniques they require to return to work from sick leave or function more effectively in their role.
 I have lectured on graduate and post graduate courses and I am fully qualified to supervise trainee therapists.

 I am accredited with the British Association of Behavioural and Cognitive Psychotherapists and the Nursing and Midwifery Council.